cpeditor/cpeditor/README.md

 <img src=https://i.imgur.com/ACTrdoW.jpg width="49%" height="50%"> <img src=https://i.imgur.com/VlZ5vW2.jpg width="49%" height="50%">

 ### Installation
-> Optionally You need clang and clang-format.
+> Optionally You need clang/gcc and clang-format.
 You can install from [here](http://releases.llvm.org/download.html#9.0.0).

 Head over to the [release page](https://github.com/coder3101/cp-editor2/releases) and download the binary/installer depending upon your OS.
 - Windows users can find an `Installer` install it and start to code.